 Louise Dunne (Hunter)

-Louise (she/her) is an experienced mental health social worker and psychotherapist.
-With over 14 years of experience, Louise has supported individuals of all ages to work through challenging situations.
-Louise’s qualifications include a Bachelor’s Degree in Psychology, Master’s Degree in Social Work, and a Master’s Degree in Counselling and Psychotherapy.
+Louise (she/her) is an experienced mental health social worker and psychotherapist and has been working for over 15 years in a variety of settings from non-profit organisations to government health services.
+Louise’s qualifications include a bachelor’s degree in Psychology, Master’s Degree in Social Work, and a master’s degree in Counselling and Psychotherapy.
 Specialising in working with addiction, relationship issues, complex mental health, and trauma, Louise also thoroughly enjoys her work in sexual health and with those experiencing gender or sexuality issues.
 Louise is a registered supervisor with the Australian Association of Social Workers (AASW) and has completed Level 2 Fundamentals of Supervision training